Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 - In the Boilermakers' 14 games this season, the combined scoring has gone over the point total nine times.

-- Illinois has compiled an 8-4-1 record against the spread this season.
+- Illinois has compiled an 8-4-1 ATS record so far this year.

-- Fighting Illini games have hit the over six out of 13 times this season.
+- Fighting Illini games have gone over the point total six out of 13 times this year.

 Purdue Futures Odds